Qudirah/CropRecommendation/README.md

+<h1> Crop Recommendation System </h1>
-The project used machine learning decision tree algorithm to create a crop recommendation system using python.
+The project used machine learning decision tree algorithm to create a crop recommendation system.
 The system was locally deployed using flask.
-Feel free to make improvements and make corrections. # CropRecommendation #python #flask #machinlearning
+To use, Copy the flask code and the jupyter notebook code.
+Run it and click the link seen.